asdf-vm/asdf-erlang/README.md

 `sudo yum install -y ncurses-devel`

 For building with wxWidgets (start observer or debugger!).
 Note that you may need to select the right `wx-config` before installing Erlang.
-`sudo yum install -y wxGTK3-devel wxBase3`
+`sudo yum install -y wxGTK-devel wxBase`

 For building ssl
 `sudo yum install -y openssl-devel`